 As long as your device supports at least the 802.11b/g standard you will be able to use the wireless network.
 If your device does not have a wireless adapter built in you will need to purchase a wireless adapter as recommended by your device manufacturer.
 You will need to make sure you purchase devices with an internal wireless card at least meeting the 802.11b/g specification.

 Can I bring my own access point, switch or router to use on campus?

 Personal wireless access points, network switches and routers are not permitted on campus as they can interfere with functioning of the campus network.
-If you have questions about the network or how to connect you are encouraged to visit the Student Computer Support Center located in the basement of Stalker Hall or contact the Help Desk at 237-2910.
+If you have questions about the network or how to connect you are encouraged to visit the Student Computer Support Center located in the basement of Stalker Hall or contact the Technology Assistance Group at 237-2910.

 - Can I use wireless from home?

 No. Campus wireless is only available while on campus.
 To use the wireless adapter off campus will require an access point and an internet connection.